 Rosenthal's work centered around the issue of humanity's place on the planet.
 She was an animal rights activist, a vegetarian, and companion to an outstanding theater dog, Fanny.
 Rachel Rosenthal passed away May 10, 2015, at the age of 88.
 Her loss is an immense chasm in the lives of her friends and company.
 But we move forward, always, honoring her legacy.

-KATE NOONAN – MANAGING DIRECTOR Kate has worked in collaboration with Rachel Rosenthal for over twenty years, serving as dramaturge, co-director on productions and teacher in the workshops.
+KATE NOONAN– ARTISTIC DIRECTOR Kate has worked in collaboration with Rachel Rosenthal for over twenty years, serving as dramaturge, co-director on productions and teacher in the workshops.
 She has taught her own "Performance from Scratch" workshops at Art Attack Theater in Ashland, Oregon, The Los Feliz Playhouse, Actors Gymnasium, in Los Angeles, and at The University of LaVerne.
 She designed/taught a multi-age Theatre Arts curriculum at Renaissance Arts Academy in Eagle Rock, and taught Directing, Technique, and Scene Study at the Stella Adler Conservatory.
 Her techniques were featured in the book "Acting For Young Actors—The Ultimate Guide" (2006).
 And she was profiled in a book on inspirational women by Cathleen Rountree, “On Women Turning Thirty: Making Choices, Finding Meaning” (2000).
 Original works for the stage include The Skin of Our Town, Without Gravity, Where is My House/Where is My Home?
 Jump, and Smart Drugs.